flpezet/analytics-readings/README.md

   * [Does my startup data team need a data engineer?](https://blog.getdbt.com/does-my-startup-data-team-need-a-data-engineer-/)

 ### Marketing and data
-  * [Data Driven Marketing](https://www.amazon.com/Data-Driven-Marketing-Metrics-Everyone-Should/dp/0470504544/ref=sr_1_1?crid=38ZUOKHZZEY6D&keywords=data+driven+marketing&qid=1566644698&s=gateway&sprefix=data+driven%2Caps%2C209&sr=8-1).
-Reading some chapters can help you think like a marketer with data driven approach.
+  * [Data Driven Marketing](https://www.amazon.com/Data-Driven-Marketing-Metrics-Everyone-Should/dp/0470504544/ref=sr_1_1?crid=38ZUOKHZZEY6D&keywords=data+driven+marketing&qid=1566644698&s=gateway&sprefix=data+driven%2Caps%2C209&sr=8-1). :book: Reading some chapters can help you think like a marketer with data driven approach.
 It's a gem.
 Didn't find this kind of insights elsewhere.
+  * [Introduction to Algorithmic Marketing](https://algorithmic-marketing.online/). :book: I found good ideas to make more data driven initiatives for marketing.
+Very dense though, you can pass the equations.

 ### More rigor for the analyst
 These books/articles helped me to think better when analysing data.